yuchye/Capstone/README.md

 ```
 ---

-## Notebook 1: Data Cleaning and EDA
+## Notebook 1: Data Cleaning and Exploratory Data Analysis (EDA)

+This notebook contains code for data cleaning and EDA.

 We obtained training and testing datasets from Kaggle (https://www.kaggle.com/c/msk-redefining-cancer-treatment/data).
 These datasets had missing values which had to be replaced appropriately and merged so that the clinical text, genes and variations were combined for easier processing.
 We observed that the training dataset was highly imbalanced with two classes taking up almost 50% of all classes.